Student Technology Devices

 Exchanging or Returning a Device

-At that time, devices may be exchanged or returned at any of the following Technology Support Centers:
+Devices may be picked up, exchanged or returned at either of the following Technology Support Centers:

 Note!
 Both locations are in old school buildings that are not located at the same sites as the new schools with similar names.
 Anyone seeking assistance should go to the locations listed above and not go to or call the current schools regarding the Technology Support Center.